 “The point you have to avoid is not arguing over stuff like minute details.
 That’s why we have a captain or team leader.
 When you get to the point, okay, that’s enough.
 Pick your number and move on.”

-This is when the fun begins.
+This was when the fun began.

 Trees turned out to be a hot subject, especially for those who rate in areas such as northern California and the Pacific Northwest where the foliage tends to be dense.
 This particular course had tall palm trees that are not as difficult to recover from as oaks, evergreens or redwoods.

 “We rate trees differently,” said Jerry White-Moreno of the Pacific Women’s Golf Association, which encompasses public courses in northern California. “[But] I have a whole list of things.
 We don’t normally stimp the greens to see if they are moderate.
 We eyeball them.
 Also percentages.
 My rating team, we don’t pace off the greens.
 It’s either a quarter, a half and what do you think.
-Those are things that are really going to change.”
+Those are things that are really going to change [a rating].”

-“We have eight different divisions in our area,” adds White-Moreno of her association, which comprises some 250 courses and nearly 300 golf clubs.
+“We have eight different divisions in our area,” added White-Moreno of her association, which comprises some 250 courses and nearly 300 golf clubs.
 They also work with the Women’s Golf Association of Northern California, which has the region’s private clubs.
 “We need to come together [for more consistency].
 We only rate six to eight courses a year and in my area, we maybe do five.
 We didn’t have any [formal] training.
 You had to follow the raters to try and pick it up and that was very difficult.
 A lot of time they didn’t have time to answer your questions.
 That’s why I would always ask for all of the tests.
 That’s how I picked up course rating.”